jdiclemente/prodigy-to-documentation-site/src/pages/docs/create-class.md

 #### Adding Images and Videos
 You can add images and videos to a question as well as the answers.
 Click the **Upload File** button to upload.
 These are great ways to enhance a question and make a quiz more dynamic.
 #### Feedback
 The feedback section allows you to add in information that will be presented to the users after the quiz is complete.
 This information will be presented regardless of whether they responded correctly.
 Many systems will only display this information if the student gets the question wrong, but we want all users to understand why you selected a particular correct answer.
+This is a rich text area and can include links, images, and formatted text.
-{%figure src="/images/add-new-question.png" atl="Add Class" /%}
+{%figure src="/images/feedback.png" atl="Add Class" /%}
 #### Editing Questions
 To **reorder** questions, grab the area next to the question number and drag and drop the questions in the correct order.
 There is a trashcan icon in the top right which is used to **delete** a question.
 {%figure src="/images/edit-question.png" atl="Add Class" /%}
 #### Quiz Options
 To add a new question, click the **Add Quiz Question** button.
 The **Passing Score** represents the required total score for a user to pass a quiz, the default is 80%.
 If you want each user to see the questions presented in a random order, click the **Shuffle Quiz Questions** option.
+If you choose **Hide correct answers in results**, the student will see their score but not the correct answers.
-{%figure src="/images/quiz-options.png" atl="Add Class" /%}
+{%figure src="/images/quiz-options-feedback.png" atl="Add Class" /%}
 {% callout type="warning" title="Quiz Validation" %}
 When you publish a quiz, we will run validation to make sure the quiz meets certain criteria.
 There are 2 errors that we see commonly. **Correct answer index must be set for multiple-choice** - This is caused when you have not selected a correct answer for a question. **Every question must have unique answers** - You cannot have the same possible answer twice on a question.
 {% /callout %}